 The initial orientation can make or break the experience of starting in general practice for a GP registrar and NTGPE is aware of the level of work that is required to orientate GPT/PRRT1 GP registrars in those first few weeks.
 To show our support to training posts who take on this considerable task NTGPE has developed a support package to assist training posts to be able to provide the time for the supervisor, clinic staff and GP registrars to engage in a more comprehensive orientation.

-This initiative was developed after receiving feedback from GP registrars, supervisors and training posts, it will be trialled for the 2019 training year and we will again seek your feedback towards the end of the trial period.
+This initiative was developed after receiving feedback from GP registrars, supervisors and training posts.

 Training posts will be eligible for an additional payment of $1,560 per FTE GPT/PRRT1 for the 2-week period after the NTGPE orientation.
 To be eligible the training post is required to provide the following over the two-week period: